About

 Gina Deams

 Beyond the contrasting conditions of a youth spent in Leeds, Sheffield and Sydney as an art student, the lifelong works of Gina Deams have ultimately been shaped by the opposing powers of dark and light, tension and tranquillity and by Mother Nature’s ability to combine the chaotic with the clinical.
-Graffiti, Blue Note LP sleeves and the merging of far-removed techniques like textiles and music, were all sources of inspiration when honing her skills, before she went on to be inspired by Canaletto, Marimekko, Patrick Heron to name but a few.
+Graffiti, Blue Note LP sleeves and the merging of far-removed techniques like textiles and music, were all sources of inspiration when honing her skills, before she went on to be inspired by Hundertwasser, Marimekko and Patrick Heron to name but a few.

 Once a humble, selective florist with an enviable client-base that featured an array of Australian A-list celebrities, as well as assignments for the Royal family, Hobart-based Deams effortlessly endeared VIPs with her unassuming approach.
 This held her in good stead and as her career path evolved, it led her to become an artist and collaborator who worked with prestigious contemporaries such as Psyops, Australian Fashion Week and L’Oreal New York, where top teamwork-derived results were produced by adopting Deam’s open creative process.